A Complete Guide to the Wine Production Process

 Pressing

-This super important step takes place before fermentation.
+This super important step in the wine production process takes place before fermentation.
 Pressing separates the liquids from the solids.
 Pressing is done in a large machine and is achieved through compressing.
 It sounds similar to crushing right?
 It’s not.
 Pressing is the actual compression of the must (crushed fruit and skins) while crushing is when the skin is pierced and pressure is applied.
 Pressing must be done carefully to ensure that the seeds do not burst, which can result in unwanted colors and a bitter taste (caused by tannins) in the wine itself.

 Most white wines do not go through pressing.
 If a winemaker chooses to press a white wine, it’ll be immediately after crushing so that the juice won’t have time to absorb the tannins, color, and phenolics from the skins.